 Ground Rent: Complete Guide to Leaseholder Costs and Rights

 Purchasing a leasehold property introduces distinct financial responsibilities that differ fundamentally from owning a freehold house.
-Among these, ground rent remains one of the most widely misunderstood costs, especially as the Leasehold Reform (Ground Rent) Act 2022 successfully banned ground rent on new residential leases (reducing them to a literal peppercorn / £0) from 3 June 2022 (1 April 2023 for retirement properties
+Among these, ground rent remains one of the most widely misunderstood costs, especially as the Leasehold Reform (Ground Rent) Act 2022 successfully banned ground rent on new residential leases (reducing them to a literal peppercorn / £0) from 3 June 2022, or 1 April 2023 for retirement properties.

 This comprehensive guide clarifies exactly what ground rent is, tracks how recent and upcoming legislative overhauls protect you, and addresses the critical financial thresholds that could put your mortgage or your home at risk.